loganbap/data-science-portfolio/projects/titanic-bigdata-ml-pipeline/README.md

 # Titanic Big-Data ML Pipeline

-> An end-to-end big-data engineering and machine learning pipeline built on a production-style Hadoop/Spark stack using Docker.
+> An end to end big data engineering and machine learning pipeline built on a productions tyle Hadoop/Spark stack using Docker.

 ---